 The SAT is offered several times per year at a number of local high schools.
 For SAT test dates, registration deadlines, and test centers, visit http://sat.collegeboard.org and click “Register.”

-Please note that not all post-secondary institutions required that a student take a college entrance exam, such as the SAT, to be admitted.
+Please note that not all post-secondary institutions require that a student take a college entrance exam, such as the SAT, to be admitted.
 Many community colleges do not require the SAT, nor do trade schools.
 It is recommended that students check the admissions requirements for schools in which they are interested prior to taking the SAT.

 The ACT is a national college admission exam that consists of subject area tests in English, Math, Reading, Science and Writing.
-ACT results are accepted by all four year college and universities and is a great alternative to the SAT exam.
+ACT results are accepted by all four year college and universities and the test is a great alternative to the SAT exam.
 The ACT is administered six times during the year at various local high schools.
 Please see Guidance if you are interested in taking the ACT exam.

 The Pennsylvania System of School Assessment (PSSA) is administered annually to students in grades 3-8.
 The Pennsylvania Department of Education has set testing windows that can be viewed on the testing calendar.

 All 11th grade students in the state of Pennsylvania are required to take Keystone Exams in the subject areas of Algebra 1, Biology and Literature.
-Additionally, any student enrolled in a Keystone Exam related course (Algebra 1, Biology or Literature) is required to take corresponding keystone Exams(s).
+Additionally, any student enrolled in a Keystone Exam related course (Algebra 1, Biology or Literature) is required to take corresponding Keystone Exams(s).
 The Pennsylvania Department of Education has set testing windows that can be viewed on the testing calendar

 For more information about the PSSA or Keystone Exams, visit the Pennsylvania Department of Education website (http://www.education.state.pa.us) or contact the Guidance Department.